 Analyzing Performance Data

 2. Review the overall performance data, paying particular attention to the Summary section at the top of the tab.
-This section displays key performance metrics, such as the overall load time of the page, the number of resources loaded, and the amount of time spent in JavaScript.
+This section displays vital performance metrics, such as the overall load time of the page, the number of resources loaded, and the amount of time spent in JavaScript.

 3. Drill down into the detailed performance data by clicking on specific resources or events in the timeline.
 This will display more information about the resource or event, including its duration, size, and any errors that may have occurred.